MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 | 8 - 7       | 0.10/0.05              |

 The table above shows the difference in performance between pairs of experiments that correspond to the steps in removing layers.
-As we can see the difference between the pairs varies a lot.
+As we can see, the difference between the pairs varies a lot.
 For the pair of experiment 3 and 4 the difference is negligible since the PSNR goes down but thee SSIM goes up.
 We can see that the largest difference is between the pair of experiments 6 and 10.
 This is to be expected, since for experiment 10 the network consists of only 1 layer.

 The second point of note is that for experiment 2, where we added a layer to each pair, the performance is lower than the default.
 Instead, the performance is similar to the performance of the network in experiment 1.

 The third point of note is that the middle pair of layers, g_conv5_1 and g_conv5_2, improve the performance of the model significantly.
-We can see this by comparing the performance between sets of experiments where the only difference is whether those two middle layers are there or not.
+We can see this by comparing the performance between sets of experiments, where the only difference is whether those two middle layers are there or not.
 These pairs are:

 | Without/With | Without (PSNR/SSIM) | With (PSNR/SSIM) | Difference (PSNR/SSIM) |
 |--------------|---------------------|------------------|------------------------|